arnisoph/saltstack-skeleton-formula/README.rst

 NOTICE BEFORE YOU USE
 =====================

-* This formula aims to follow the conventions and recommendations described at http://docs.saltstack.com/topics/conventions/formulas.html
+* This formula aims to follow the conventions and recommendations described at http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html#conventions-formula and http://docs.saltstack.com/en/latest/topics/best_practices.html

 TODO
 ====